-8.8 In England and Wales, the systems should not be used on buildings that have a storey at least 18 m above ground level and which contain: one or more dwellings, an institution, a room for residential purposes (excluding any room in a hostel, hotel or boarding house), student accommodation, care homes, sheltered housing, hospitals or dormitories in boarding schools.
+🐔 8.8 In England and Wales, the systems should not be used on buildings that have a storey at least 18 m above ground level and which contain: one or more dwellings, an institution, a room for residential purposes (excluding any room in a hostel, hotel or boarding house), student accommodation, care homes, sheltered housing, hospitals or dormitories in boarding schools.

-- 8.9 In Scotland, the systems are not classified as non-combustible, and may be used on buildings more than 1 m from a boundary and, on houses, 1 m or less from a boundary.
-With minor exceptions, the systems should be included in calculations of unprotected area, except on houses where the external wall behind has the appropriate fire resistance. - 8.10 In Scotland, the systems should not be used on any building with a storey more than 11 m above the ground, or on any entertainment or assembly building with a total storey area more than 500 m2, or on any hospital or residential care building with a total storey area more than 200 m2. - 8.11 For application to second storey walls and above, it is recommended that the designer considers fire barriers in line with compartment walls and floors as advised in BRE Report BR 135 : 2013.
+🗶 8.9 In Scotland, the systems are not classified as 'non-combustible', and may be used on buildings more than s, 1 m from a boundary and, on houses, 1 m or less from a boundary.
+With minor exceptions, the systems should I m trom a boundary and, on nouses, i in oriess nom a boundary.
+The be included in calculations of unprotected area, except on houses where the external wall behind has the appropriate fire resistance.

+- 8.10 In Scotland, the systems should not be used on any building with a storey more than 11 m above the ground, or on any entertainment or assembly building with a total storey area more than 500 m2, or on any hospital or residential care building with a total storey area more than 200 m2. - 8.11 For application to second storey walls and above, it is recommended that the designer considers fire barriers in line with compartment walls and floors as advised in BRE Report BR 135 : 2013.